Explainable deep learning improves human mental models of self-driving cars: Mental model improvement in deployment

 \subsection{Unexpected stopping for nearby vehicles}

 We observed that the AV repeatedly came to a stop shortly before a pedestrian pickup/drop-off zone (Figure~\ref{fig:results}a).
 The driver's intuition was that the car stopped because of the pickup/drop-off zone, but the explanations indicated that the planner stopped because it detected that it was \textit{``Close to another vehicle''} (the \texttt{CLOSE} concept).
 To test this hypothesis, the driver manually moved the car farther from the parked cars.
-At this point, the probability of \texttt{CLOSE} decreased and the AV began moving again, thus confirming the alternative hypothesis.
+At this point, the probability of \texttt{CLOSE} decreased and the AV began moving again, thus supporting the alternative hypothesis.
 A full timeline of events is detailed in Figure~\ref{fig:results}a.
-We fitted the intercept of the \texttt{CLOSE} probability against the speed of the AV globally and found it accurately predicts stopping and starting for this event.\footnote{This situation used a variant of our architecture detailed in Figure~\ref{fig:parallel_arch}.}
+We fitted the intercept of the \texttt{CLOSE} probability against the speed of the AV globally and found it accurately predicts stopping and starting for this event.